Worldwide Tax News

 Gains from the alienation of other property by a resident of a Contracting State may only be taxed by that State.

-Article 21 (Limitation of Benefits) provides that a resident of a Contracting State shall receive the benefit of any reduction in or exemption from tax provided by the treaty if the main purpose or one of the main purposes of such resident or a connected person was to obtain the benefits of the treaty.
+Article 21 (Limitation of Benefits) provides that a resident of a Contracting State shall not receive the benefit of any reduction in or exemption from tax provided by the treaty if the main purpose or one of the main purposes of such resident or a connected person was to obtain the benefits of the treaty.
 The limitation does not apply if the resident is engaged in substantive business operations in its State of resident and the relief claimed is with respect to income connected with such operations.

 Both countries apply the credit method for the elimination of double taxation.